canonical/spark-client-snap/docs/tutorial/t-setup.md

 mkdir -p ~/.local/share
 ```

-Juju has a built-in knowledge of MicroK8s and can detect MicroK8s cluster installed in our system automatically without the need of additional setup or configuration.
+Juju can automatically detect all available clouds on our local machine without the need of additional setup or configuration.
 You can verify this by running `juju clouds` command.
 You should see an output similar to the following:

 ```
 Only clouds with registered credentials are shown.